borntofrappe/svelte-tutorial/Concentration/README.md

 When more card are added however, the second option allows to have the perspective relative to each separate card.
 The first option would provide a perspective point for the wrapping container, and every card would be rotated relative to it.
 For more information check out [this introduction to 3D transform properties](https://3dtransforms.desandro.com).

-Another important trait is relative to the **markup** for the individual card:
+Another important note is relative to the **markup** for the individual card:

 ```html
 <article class="card">